GrapeoffJS/kindagoose/docs/pages/installation.md

 $ yarn add kindagoose
 ```

-However, for the module to work you also need the following packages:
+However, for the module to work you, you also need the following packages:

 * `@nestjs/common`: `>=9.0.0`
 * `@nestjs/core`: `>=9.0.0`